William A. Rivera - Senior Vice President, Litigation

 Kelly Bagby - Vice President, Litigation (Housing, Health and Human Services)

-Dean Graybill - Vice President, Litigation (Income and Consumer)
+Dean Graybill - Vice President, Litigation (Income, Consumer, and Employment)

 AARP Foundation Litigation (AFL) is an advocate in courts nationwide for the rights of people 50 and older, addressing diverse legal issues that affect their daily lives and assuring that they have a voice in the judicial system.

 Iris is a Senior Attorney at AARP Foundation Litigation, where she works on impact litigation and legal advocacy to protect the rights of the vulnerable 50+ in matters that affect their health.
 AARP Foundation Litigation works to ensure that the vulnerable 50+ have a voice in the courts.
 Iris’ legal advocacy includes: ensuring the availability of quality home- and community-based long term care services; ensuring quality in institutional long term-care settings; fighting to end the inappropriate use of psychotropic drugs on older people with dementia; enforcing the substantive and procedural rights of those receiving long-term care and those receiving state or federally-funded healthcare benefits; advocating for access to affordable health care; and fighting anticompetitive practices that increase the cost of prescription drugs and other healthcare services.
 Iris also advocates in support of laws and regulations at the national and state levels to promote these objectives.